Best General Liability Insurance Companies for Small Businesses in California

 ERGO NEXT

-ERGO NEXT ranks first overall as the best general liability insurer overall in California, leading in primarily due to their affordability and great customer experience.
-High-risk general liability insurance industries like food and beverage, manufacturing, hospitality and construction/contracting save the most with the company with up to 36% in savings on average.
-Their digital first platform allows you to buy a policy, get tailored recommendations, and manage your coverage easily online, making it ideal for those in fast paced work environments when you're tight on time.
+ERGO NEXT ranks first overall as the best general liability insurer in California, primarily due to its affordability and great customer experience.
+High-risk industries like food and beverage, manufacturing, hospitality and construction/contracting save the most with the company, with average savings of up to 36%.
+Its digital-first platform lets you buy a policy, get tailored recommendations and manage your coverage easily online; ideal for those in fast-paced work environments who are tight on time.

 Where ERGO NEXT performs best:

-• Hands-on work businesses that work frequently on job sites and with customers
+• Hands-on businesses that work frequently on job sites and with customers

-• Online speed of quote and buying being under 5 minutes and processing COIs instantly
+• Online speed of quote and buying is under five minutes, and processing COIs is instant

-• Smaller businesses with 9 or less employees
+• Smaller businesses with nine or fewer employees

 Where ERGO NEXT performs less competitively: